Skip to Main Content Skip to left navigation

 The goal of the Winn CDA is to develop a new generation of clinical trialists.
 The Community-Oriented Clinical Trialist (COCT) curriculum is designed to develop and train a new generation of first-rate clinical trialists with the additional knowledge, skills, and competencies to effectively engage with communities to foster active community participation in clinical research.

-Please click here for more information about the Winn-AACR Design and Implementation of Clinical Trials Workshop, an essential program element to the Winn CDA
+Please click here for more information about the 2025 Winn-AACR Design and Implementation of Clinical Trials Workshop, an essential program element to the Winn CDA.

 Robert A. Winn Clinical Investigator Pathway Program (Winn CIPP) Mentoring

-Each scholar will serve as a mentor to an URM medical student during the first summer of their program.
-290 URM medical students (60/year) will participate in a 6- to 8-week summer immersion program working in community-based clinical research organizations to learn the basics of clinical trials and community outreach, education, and engagement efforts.
+Each scholar will serve as a mentor to a Winn CIPP medical student during the first summer of their program.
+As part of the Winn CIPP, medical students participate in a 6-week summer immersion program working in community-based clinical research organizations to learn the basics of clinical trials and community outreach, education, and engagement efforts.

 Clinical Research Focus Areas